tnn4/poke-rs-api/README.md

 |poke-rs-api | source code for rust backend

 Thi is a [Pokeapi](https://pokeapi.co/) mirror that serves static JSON with a Rust Axum backend(hence the name), so it should be performant.
-This was built to have a local and performant backend to learn about and test REST apis.
+This was built as an education experience and also serves as useful tool for local backend developing and testing REST apis.

 ## Quick Start

+You need to populate your cache so the server can use the data to serve the local REST api.

 Download and cache the endpoints you want to use with the python script `pokeapi-cacher.py`.

 ```sh
 $ python pokeapi-cacher.py <list-of-endpoints>
 ```
-e.g. Download all files from endpoints: pokemon, berry, move, See: [here](https://pokeapi.co/docs/v2) for available endpoints
+e.g. Download cache all files from endpoints: pokemon, berry, move, See: [here](https://pokeapi.co/docs/v2) for available endpoints

 ```sh